Papers

 - Sensitivity of Causal Distributionally Robust OptimizationYifan Jiang, and Jan ObłójAug 2024

 We study the causal distributionally robust optimization (DRO) in both discrete- and continuous- time settings.
 The framework captures model uncertainty, with potential models penalized in function of their adapted Wasserstein distance to a given reference model.
-Strength of the penalty is controlled using a real-valued parameter, which is simply the radius of the uncertainty ball in the special case of an indicator penalty.
+Strength of the penalty is controlled using a real-valued parameter which, in the special case of an indicator penalty, is simply the radius of the uncertainty ball.
 Our main results derive the first-order sensitivity of the value of causal DRO with respect to the penalization parameter, i.e., we compute the sensitivity to model uncertainty.
 Moreover, we investigate the case where a martingale constraint is imposed on the underlying model, as is the case for pricing measures in mathematical finance.
 We introduce different scaling regimes, which allow us to obtain the continuous-time sensitivities as nontrivial limits of their discrete-time counterparts.
 We illustrate our results with examples.
+The sensitivities are naturally expressed using optional projections of Malliavin derivatives.
+To establish our results we obtain several novel results which are of independent interest.
+In particular, we introduce pathwise Malliavin derivatives and show these extend the classical notion.
+We also establish a novel stochastic Fubini theorem.

 In this paper, we study the stochastic optimization problem from a continuous-time perspective.
 We propose a stochastic first-order algorithm, called Stochastic Gradient Descent with Momentum (SGDM), and show that the trajectory of SGDM, despite its stochastic nature, converges to a deterministic second-order Ordinary Differential Equation (ODE) in \(L_2\)-norm, as the stepsize goes to zero.
 The connection between the ODE and the algorithm results in delightful patterns in the discrete-time convergence analysis.
 More specifically, we develop convergence results for the ODE through a Lyapunov function, and translate the whole argument to the discrete-time case.
 This approach yields a novel anytime convergence guarantee for stochastic gradient methods.
 Precisely, we prove that, for any \(β\), there exists \(k_0\)such that the sequence \({x_k}\)governed by running SGDM on a smooth convex function \(f\)satisfies \[ \bbP\Biggl(\mathop⋂_{k=k_0}^∞\biggl\{f (x_k) - f^* ≤\frac{C\log k \log(2/β)}{\sqrt{k}}\biggr\}\Biggr)≥1-β,\]where \(f^*=\min_{x∈\bbR^n}f(x)\).
 Our contribution is significant in that it better captures the convergence behavior across the entire trajectory of the algorithm, rather than at a single iterate.